winglang/wing/docs/03-concepts/01-resources.md

 Resources represent cloud services that are part of the application.
 They expose both a *preflight API* used to define their deployment configuration and an *inflight API* used to interact with them at runtime.
-Resources are an extension of the [construct programming model] and as such any [CDK construct] can be natively used in Wing applications.
+Resources are an extension of the [Construct Programming Model] and as such any [AWS Constructs] can be natively used in Wing applications.

 The following code defines a bucket resource: